Consensys/pythx/README.rst

     $ pythx
     Usage: pythx [OPTIONS] COMMAND [ARGS]...

-        The basic click CLI command group to register our subcommands under.
+      PythX is a CLI/library for the MythX smart contract security analysis API.

     Options:
       --help  Show this message and exit.

     Commands:
       check    Submit a new analysis job based on source code, byte code, or... login    Login to your MythX account
       logout   Log out of your MythX account openapi  Get the OpenAPI spec in HTML or YAML format ps       Get a greppable overview of submitted analyses refresh  Refresh your MythX API token
       report   Check the detected issues of a finished analysis job status   Get the status of an analysis by its UUID top      Display the most recent analysis jobs and their status truffle  Submit a Truffle project to MythX version  Print version information of PythX and the API